 The Imperial Villa Garden Site of the Ancient Nara Capital (also known simply as the Imperial Villa Garden) was discovered in 1975 during an excavation made when the Nara Post Office building was moved.
 It was thereafter reburied, but then excavated again in 1985 to perform care and maintenance work and to reinforce and restore its scenic stones (keiseki).
 After this work was completed, exhibitions with the garden exposed to outdoor elements began.

 Nevertheless, with the passage of over thirty years, deterioration was once again observed.

-This garden was built around 750 AD and is thought to have existed until around 800 AD, the beginning of Japan’s Heian period.
+This garden was built around 750 AD and is thought to have existed until around 800 AD, the beginning of Japan’s Heian period (794-1185).

 The Imperial Villa Garden is an invaluable historic ruin discovered in the same form as it existed during the Nara period, approximately 1,200 years ago.
-It is an important time capsule conveying in unaltered form how people during that time thought about and aesthetically perceived gardens.
+It is an important time capsule conveying in unaltered form how people thought about and appreciated gardens.
 Thus, not only are the scenic stones themselves very important, but so too are the position and angle that they are set in.
-As a result, the entire garden, including elements such as these, is subject to preservation.
+As a result, the entire garden is subject to preservation, including elements such as these.

-Thirty years later, this restoration work aims to restore the original beauty of the garden first achieved when it was initially restored.
+Thirty years later, this restoration work aims to restore the garden's original beauty achieved when it was initially restored.
 Restoration work is broadly divided into three stages.

 1.)
 The positions of scenic stones that have become damaged or fragile are recorded.
 These scenic stones are then removed.